 Across the Corn Belt, cold weather accompanies light rain and snow showers across northern parts of the region.
 Farther south, mild weather prevails.
 Rain showers are maintaining soggy conditions in the Ohio Valley.

 Across the Corn Belt, heavy rain is causing lowland flooding and bringing renewed fieldwork delays to the lower Midwest.
 Flood Warnings are in effect for several counties in southern sections of Missouri, Illinois, Indiana, and Ohio.
 Meanwhile, very cool but dry weather covers the northwestern half of the Corn Belt.
 Friday morning’s temperatures dipped below 20° in the far upper Midwest.

-Across the Corn Belt, cooler weather prevails in the wake of a departing cold front.
-A few showers linger across the eastern Corn Belt contrast with above-normal temperatures west of the Mississippi River.
+Across the Corn Belt, dry weather prevails in the wake of a departing cold front.
+However, chilly, breezy conditions in the eastern Corn Belt contrast with above-normal temperatures west of the Mississippi River.

 Across the Corn Belt, late-season snow is blanketing portions of Wisconsin and Michigan.
 Meanwhile, rain is falling across parts of the eastern Corn Belt.
 Soils across the upper Midwest are much drier than those in neighboring regions to the southeast, including the Ohio Valley.

 Across the Corn Belt, cool weather prevails in advance of an approaching storm system.
 Rain, freezing rain, and a few thunderstorms are developing across the southwestern Corn Belt, including the middle Mississippi and lower Missouri Valleys.